Want the perfect workout program?Take Quiz

 Sleep is the key to keeping in good shape and keeping your metabolism fast.

-The sauna offers tons of benefits and is said to produce heat shock proteins and boost metabolic rate (source).
+The sauna offers tons of benefits and is said to produce heat shock proteins and boost metabolic rate 19.
+You can learn more about this in our article: Is The Sauna Good For Losing Belly Fat?

-Stress.
 Eliminate stress as best as you can.
-Too much stress can negatively affect metabolism (source), and it can indirectly affect metabolism by causing things like overeating and poor sleep.
+Too much stress can negatively affect metabolism20, and it can indirectly affect metabolism by causing things like overeating and poor sleep.
 If you can reduce stress, you will definitely see big positive effects on your fitness endeavor.
 The good news is, one of the best ways to reduce stress is to exercise.
 So that’s a win-win.

 We will end this by saying: